-Indeed, such was the scale of Klan violence that President Grant felt compelled to act and on 20 April 1871, he passed the Ku Klux Klan Act which proscribed the organisation, but it was already too late for with its work almost done the Klan had already begun to disband itself whilst those that remained, forced underground soon became known as the 'Invisible Empire.'
+Such was the scale of Klan violence that President Ulysses Simpson Grant felt compelled to act and on 20 April 1871, he passed the Ku Klux Klan Act which proscribed the organisation, but it was already too late.

 Despite the criticism that was levelled at it in some quarters it was a box office smash and costing an expensive $110,000 it was to make in takings well over $60 million.